novotnyllc/MSBuildSdkExtras/README.md

 `https://www.myget.org/F/msbuildsdkextras/api/v3/index.json`

 # Using the Package
-To use this package, add a `PackageReference` to your csproj like this (specify whatever version of the package or wildcard):
+To use this package, add a `PackageReference` to your project file like this (specify whatever version of the package or wildcard):

 ``` xml
 <PackageReference Include="MSBuild.Sdk.Extras" Version="1.0.0-rc4.*">